 - Must be between 18 and 24 years old

-- Secondary exit document: typically, our student have NOT met the requirement for and/or received a state high school diploma or its equivalent however, each student will be evaluated on an individual basis.
+- Secondary exit document: typically, our student have NOT met the requirement for and/or received a state high school diploma or its equivalent however, each student is evaluated on an individual basis.

 - Ability to read at a functional level (at least third-grade)